chrisbodger/VeinCam/docs/Team-Work-Diary.md

 27/8/18 Joey
 * Updated the public landing page with a few new images and current state of the project.

+27/8/18 Alex and Chris
+* Discussion regarding next phase of hardware and software development, including defining and finalising modifications to the v2.0 design of the enclosure.

 28/8/18 Steph
 * Created user feedback document in resources file of repository